 Diseases and death had a huge impact on early modern families by taking away parents and children and robbing individuals of their ability to earn a living.
 This theme explores how early modern people understood their body, health and disease and how they experienced the lifecycle.
 You will also learn who provided care and how and which strategies were adopted to control disease, especially the dreaded plague.

 Work and trade

-This theme examines the world of work at many levels: patterns of work found among individuals – who worked at what occupations, and where and when work was carried out; how work was organised in guilds or when conducted by groups such as in the mining industry; changing patterns of consumption and the organisation of banking and finance that underpinned a growing global trade.
+This theme examines the world of work at many levels: patterns of work found among individuals – who worked at what occupations, and where and when work was carried out; how work was organised in guilds; changing patterns of consumption and the organisation of banking and finance that underpinned a growing global trade.
 You will also read about the diverse occupations and status of Black people in this world.

 Knowledge and ideas

 The early modern period is bookended by intellectual movements – the Renaissance and the Enlightenment – that spread across Europe.
-The module explores how ideas circulated as access to education and literacy expanded, and through two case studies.
-You'll examine changes in how nature was explained following the Scientific Revolution, and the impact of the Enlightenment on social and political life, including ideas about racial difference.
+The module explores how ideas circulated as access to education and literacy expanded.
+You'll examine changes in how nature was explained following the Scientific Revolution and the impact of the Enlightenment on social and political life, including ideas about racial differences.